bebop/poly/CONTRIBUTING.md

 Yo, what up! if you're reading this then I'm super psyched because that means that you're thinking about contributing to Poly!
 Thanks so much for your time and consideration.
 It's rad people like you that make Poly such a cool computational synthetic biology tool.

 I wrote this contributor's guide to help newcomers feel welcome.
 Getting started with a new project can be complicated and I wanted to make it as easy as possible for you to contribute and as easy as possible for me to help.

 Currently any sincere pull request is a good request.
-Poly is still super alpha (as of writing it kinda parses genbank files) so there are so many way to contribute!
+Poly is still in [pre-release](https://twitter.com/TimothyStiles/status/1365545416876417028) so there are so many way to contribute!
 Here's a list of ideas but feel free to suggest anything I may have forgotten to include.

 * Feature requests - especially cool new algorithms with citations.
+* Devops features.
+Github action bots, linters, deployment, etc.
 * Unit and integration tests.
 * Writing, editing, and translating tutorials, documentation, or blog posts.
 * Auditing for accessibility.